ServaasGoossens/PasswordStateConfig2Json/README.md

 # PasswordStateConfig2Json
-Powershell script that reads the PasswordState configuration from the database and stores it in JSON format.
+This PowerShell script allows you to track configuration changes in PasswordState.
+It reads the full configuration directly from the database and writes it to JSON files.
+You can then store these files in any version control system (like git).

 ## Prerequisites
 - [PasswordState](https://www.clickstudios.com.au/passwordstate.aspx) version 9.8 (see compatibility below)